YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>halt

 Create another user who is also a member of the group users.
-See that usersuser can read from the database owned by gtmuser, but cannot update it.
+See that users user can read from the database owned by gtmuser, but cannot update it.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ sudo useradd -g gtmuser -m staffuser